Chart Color Schemes

 The level of residential development activity in Derwent Park - Lutana is very low in comparison to the average area assessed nationally by AreaSearch

 Derwent Park - Lutana has recorded approximately seven residential properties granted approval per year over the past five financial years, totalling 37 homes.
-As of FY26, one approval has been recorded.
-On average, 0.2 people have moved to the area for each dwelling built annually between FY21 and FY25, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond forecasts.
-The average construction value of new homes is $186,000, below the regional average, suggesting more affordable housing options.
+As of FY-26, two approvals have been recorded.
+On average, 0.2 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating that new supply has kept pace with or exceeded demand.
+The average construction cost value of new homes was $186,000, below the regional average, suggesting more affordable housing options for buyers.

-This financial year has seen $9.5 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Greater Hobart, Derwent Park - Lutana records significantly lower building activity, at 65.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
-Recent development has been exclusively detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population count per dwelling approval is 912 people, reflecting its quiet development environment.
-Population forecasts indicate Derwent Park - Lutana will gain 375 residents by 2041.
+This financial year, $9.5 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Hobart, Derwent Park - Lutana records markedly lower building activity, 65.0% below the regional average per person.
+Recent development has been entirely comprised of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population count is 912 people per dwelling approval.
+Population forecasts indicate Derwent Park - Lutana will gain 392 residents through to 2041.

 Frequently Asked Questions - Development